JSTOR-Labs/plant-humanities/docs/content/arbor_vitae.md

 Through linguistic, botanical, and historical analysis numerous trees have been put forward as the miraculous tree that saved Cartier and his men – the fir (*Abies balsamea*), the white spruce (*Picea glauca*), the red spruce (*Picea rubens*), epinettenoire (*Picea mariana*), white pine (*Pinus strobus*), red pine (*Pinus resinosa*), white cedar (*Thuja occidentalis*), hemlock (*Tsuga canadensis*), and even sassafras (*Sassafras albidum*), although it is generally agreed that based on sixteenth-century descriptions and its natural distribution, sassafras is impossible.
 <var data-primary="image"></var>
-<var data-image id="Kew plants of the world" title="Abies Balsamea Kew" data-url="http://plantsoftheworldonline.org/taxon/urn:lsid:ipni.org:names:1084057-2" data-region=""></var>
+<var data-image id="Kew plants of the world" title="Abies Balsamea Kew" data-url="images/Abies_balsamea.jpg" data-region=""></var>

 Sixteenth and seventeenth-century European herbals consistently describe the tree of life as a *“Thuja”* (a genus of coniferous trees) or similar to a cypress, without fruit (although the cone is now considered a fruit), and very aromatic.
-From this we can conclude that the tree of life was indeed an evergreen coniferous tree native to the area around present-day Quebec and Montreal.
+From this we can conclude that the tree of life was indeed an evergreen coniferous tree native to the area around present-day Quebec.
-<var data-map title="Gulf of Saint Lawrence" data-center="Q2145" data-zoom="6"></var>
+<var data-map title="Gulf of Saint Lawrence" data-center="42.655350,-74.715453" data-zoom="4"></var>
 <var data-map-layer
      title="arbor vitae"
      data-type="geojson"